Truck Accident Statistics

 Timing of Truck Accidents

-The statistics revealed from the Illinois Department of Transportation Division of Traffic Safety also indicates that truck accidents have a tendency to occur at certain times of the day.
-In 2012, over 21 percent of truck accidents occurred between 12:00 p.m. and 3:00 p.m.
-Over 37 percent of truck accidents occurred between 8:00 a.m. and 12:00 p.m.
-Drivers who are on the road should be aware that it is important to use extra caution when driving on the road at these times.
+The statistics maintained by the Illinois Department of Transportation Division of Traffic Safety reveals that truck accidents tend to occur at certain times of the day.
+Over 21 percent of truck accidents happened between 12:00 p.m. and 3:00 p.m in 2012.
+During the same time, over 37 percent of truck accidents occurred between 8:00 a.m. and 12:00 p.m.
+Drivers who are on the road should be aware of this statistic and use extra caution when driving on the road during these times.

 Causes of Truck Accidents

 Truck accidents can be caused by truck drivers, car drivers or even distracted pedestrians walking across the street.
 Everyone who utilizes public roads should be aware of the causes of truck accidents so that they can avoid being involved in these accidents.
 Federal and state regulations have been put forth to ensure that truck drivers receive adequate rest and sleep before they drive on the road.
-Sleep deprivation can account for many of the truck accidents that occur on the road, along with the other following causes:
+Sleep deprivation can account for many of the truck accidents, along with the other following causes:

 - Drug and alcohol use